CogStack/CogStack-NiFi/deploy/SERVICES.md

 # Introduction
 This file covers the available services in the example deployment.

-Apart from the above key files, the individual services configuration is provided in [`../services`](../services) directory.

 Apache NiFi-related files are provided in [`../nifi`](../nifi) directory.

 Please note that all the services are deployed using [Docker](https://docker.io) engine and it needs to be present in the system.